-The Designated Safeguarding Leads (DSL) at NHP is Harriet Fryer.
-The Deputy DSLs are Katie Shingler (DDSL OB, Head of Lower School), Peter Whitmell (DDSL JCB, Head of Middle School) and Nick Turner (DDSLs PGB).
+The Designated Safeguarding Leads (DSL) at NHP is Peter Whitmell.
+The Deputy DSLs are Sophie Kingshott and Claire Davies (DDSLs OB and Heads of Lower School), Katie Shingler (DDSL PGB, Head of Upper School) Ellen Kirby (DDSL PGB and Head of Year 7/8) and Joanna Skeoch (DDSL JCB and Head of Middle School).
 Please inform the DSL or one of the DDSLs immediately if you have any Safeguarding or Child Protection concerns.